Help understand the trends and patterns of bird window collisions on the UW-Madison campus

 How does the program work?

 PROCESS: Bird Collision Corps participants will look for birds on the ground and in the vegetation around their assigned buildings that have been killed or stunned by impact with the building.
 Recording detailed documentation on these events is very important - where the bird was found, day, time, weather, and other information using the iNaturalist smartphone app.
-Each survey should take approximately 1 to 1.5 hours (total weekly commitment: 3 to 4.5 hours).
+Each survey should take approximately 1 to 1.5 hours (total weekly commitment: 2 to 3 hours).
 Participants will deliver deceased birds to program organizers, and will receive training on dealing with stunned or injured birds.

 Data collected through this program will be analyzed and shared with the UW-Madison facilities community, researchers, and the general public in an effort to make the campus a more bird-friendly place and advance our broader knowledge of causes and solutions to the window strike problem.